Bad Bunny Barcelona 2026 at Estadi Olímpic: Family Travel Guide for the Sold-Out Conejo Malo Show

 Montjuïc itself has nothing.
 The Magic Fountain area has a few restaurants but they're priced for tourists and the service is glacial.
 Eat in Poble Sec at the base of the mountain.

 Quimet & Quimet on Carrer del Poeta Cabanyes.
 Standing-room-only montadito bar, four generations old, the family makes everything in front of you.
-Crushed octopus and caviar on toast, small plates, EUR 4 to EUR 8 each.
+Crushed octopus and caviar on toast, small plates, €4 to €8 each.
 Get there at 6pm sharp on the dot - they fill within twenty minutes.
-This is what your tween will tell her friends about.
+This is what the kids will tell their friends about.
 Cash works, card works.

 Tickets Bar if you can get a reservation (book three months out).
 Albert Adrià's playful tapas spot.
 Pricier, more theater than dinner, brilliant for an older kid who appreciates the show.